OsasAnalyst/Customer-Segmentation-CLV-Analysis/README.md

 **Who are my best customers?
 Who might leave soon?
 And where should I focus my money?**
 Without clear answers, businesses often waste time and budget on the wrong people.

-To solve this, I analyzed customer transaction data using **RFM (Recency, Frequency, Monetary)** and **Customer Lifetime Value (CLV)**.
+To solve this problem for an ecommerce store, I analyzed customer transaction data using **RFM (Recency, Frequency, Monetary)** and **Customer Lifetime Value (CLV)**.
 I then applied **clustering methods (K-Means and Hierarchical Clustering)** to group customers with similar shopping behavior.
 This moved the business away from guesswork and towards data-driven segmentation.

 The results gave the business a **clear customer map with 4 distinct groups**:
 - A **tiny VIP segment** (≈5–7 customers) who buy very often (64–118 orders) and spend the most, with an average lifetime value of **$58k–$73k**.